"Gastronomic Capital of the Americas."

 Day 1 - Arrive in Lima Peru

-2 nights at Hotel B / The elegant Arts Boutique Hotel is located right in the heart of Barranco, Lima's bohemian arts district.
-Hotel B draws its inspiration from the Bohemian atmosphere of the surrounding district and exhibits works by contemporary Peruvian artists, adding to the hotel’s character.
-The refurbished mansion is on one of Barranco's main plazas, surrounded by art galleries, historic houses and boutique shops.
+2 nights at Hotel B / This elegant Arts Boutique Hotel is located on the corner of the Boulevard Saenz Peña and San Martin, right in the heart of Barranco, Lima's bohemian arts district.
+The luxury boutique hotel is a refurbished mansion on one of Barranco's main plazas, surrounded by art galleries, historic houses and boutique shops.
+Hotel B features 17 suites ranging in sizes, a signature restaurant, library and chic outdoor patio with a rooftop lounge overlooking Barranco and the Pacific Ocean.

 Day 2 - Lima Food Tour